Comet Chasing in January

 of Comet Synopses and charts (read this if you have questions) C/2024 G3 (ATLAS): A

-northern hemisphere evening comet visible in an 8-inch (20 cm) telescope at a
+northern hemisphere evening comet visible in a 10-inch (25 cm) telescope at a

 Data for This Month's Telescopic Comets